Line Dance - the Love Patchwork & Quilting cover quilt

 When the magazine's editor Debora and I were deciding which fabrics to go with, we wanted to make the pattern jelly roll friendly so we knew it would have to be a scrappy version.

-It still needed to look cohesive, though, and the various loops on the pattern needed to stand out.
-We chose the Prickly Pear collection from Figo Fabrics (designed by Emily Taylor) because it has three main colours (blue, yellow, pink) that would work out well to make the various loops stand out.
+It still needed to look cohesive, though, and I wanted the various loops on the pattern to stand out.
+We chose the Prickly Pear collection from Figo Fabrics (designed by Emily Taylor) because it has three main colours (blue, yellow, pink) that would work out well to make the various loops.

 In this case, I went for two pink and two yellow corner loops, and used the blues for the center and the incomplete loops around the edge.
-This collection has one very dark navy print among all the lighter blues, so I decided to use the navy for the center loop to make it stand out from the rest of the blues as well.
+This collection has one very dark navy print among all the lighter blues, so I decided to use the navy for the center loop to make it stand out from the rest of the blues as well and give the quilt a bit more depth.

 Quilting Design